 An international array of accomplished performing artists will contribute to a wonderfully rich aesthetic experience.
 Ranging from traditional songs performed by an opera singer and clarinet quartet in a beautiful synagogue in Prague, to a commissioned segment developed by a Czech puppet theater, to exciting new compositions created for this project by several renowned rock musicians,the contemporary performances will blend fluidly with the interviews, archival footage, and close examination of children's garments and toys.
 Employing diverse visual imagery, language, and music, this film will make palpable the intense emotions and enduring struggle of remarkable people.

 In the opinion of this film's producers, though a number of wonderful and important documentaries and other films about the Holocaust have been created in recent years, no other work has been similarly conceived as a visual poem.
 This film is not intended as a definitive piece on the Holocaust, not intended primarily to convey facts and information or exhaustive research.
 Instead, its creators intend, through art, to provide an opportunity for new experience, to provoke new questions and a new sense of connection with past children's lives, both tragic and inspired.

-With the same sense of combined documentation and artistry, Elliot Caplan will present an emotionally powerful, beautiful, and lasting work on the children of the Holocaust.
+With his unique sense of combining documentation and artistry, Elliot Caplan presents an emotionally powerful, beautiful, and lasting work on the children of the Holocaust.